 International Mountain Bicycling Association’s 2015 Model Trails recognition includes the Northwest Arkansas Regional Ride Center.
-With the Bentonville (silver-level) and Fayetteville (bronze-level) Ride Centers located less than 30 miles apart, the two towns have formed the first and only region-wide Ride Center designation.
+With the Bentonville (silver-level) and Fayetteville (bronze-level) Ride Centers located less than 30 miles apart, the two towns have formed the world's first and only region-wide Ride Center designation.
 Mountain bikers visiting the Ozarks can double-down, with a wide range of riding to choose from and two cycling-crazed communities hosting some of the nation’s finest trails.

 New Province Brewing Company